Access4all/adg/pages/knowledge/keyboard-only/how-to-implement/README.md

     - Whenever an element should be interacted with, this is the proper way to go.
 - Or by adding the `tabindex="0"` attribute, for example `<div tabindex="0">`
     - This should only be used in situations when an element shall be focusable, but not interactive (a very rare case).
+- A special case are `<a>` tags: if they have an `href` attribute, they are focusable; otherwise, in most browsers they are not.

 ## Keyboard operability